frederic-perez/AmE-dictionary/data/dictionary.md

 __moon__ _v_
 __moonshine<sup>1</sup>__ _n_ :four::hammer: (spirit) _People suspected of brewing moonshine._ :es: alambique?
 __moonshine<sup>2</sup>__ _v_
-__moonshot__ _n_ :three: _technology_ An ambitious, exploratory and ground-breaking project undertaken without any expectation of near-term profitability or benefit and also, perhaps, without a full investigation of potential risks and benefits. _Google's New Moonshot Project: the Human Body_ __1__ The launching of a spacecraft to the moon. __2__ Awesome, fantastic, almost impossible to achieve, the best, the reason for success, reaching the highest point, right on target. _A moonshot type of thing._
+__moonshot__ _n_ :three: _technology_ An ambitious, exploratory and ground-breaking project undertaken without any expectation of near-term profitability or benefit and also, perhaps, without a full investigation of potential risks and benefits. _Google’s New Moonshot Project: the Human Body_ __1__ The launching of a spacecraft to the moon. __2__ Awesome, fantastic, almost impossible to achieve, the best, the reason for success, reaching the highest point, right on target. _A moonshot type of thing._
 __moonsoon__
 __moonstruck__ _adj_
 __moor__ _n_ :two::hammer: